 - 4 th layer : 15 cm x 15 cm

-For rain fed crops, they should be planted on the arrival of monsoon.
+For rainfed crops, they should be planted on the arrival of the monsoon.

 Note: Planting season varies from region to region.
 However, carnations are grown throughout the year in controlled environments.

-Irrigation for Carnation Flower Growing:- During the first 3 weeks of plantation a overhead sprinkler system required to prevent young plants from drying out.
-Afterwards, drip irrigation system can be adopted.
-Irrigation be provided with drip system once in 2 to 3 days depending on soil moisture holding capacity.
-This crop requires water requirement of 4 to 5 liters/sq.m/day
+Irrigation for Carnation Flower Growing:- During the first 3 weeks of plantation an overhead sprinkler system required to prevent young plants from drying out.
+Afterward, a drip irrigation system can be adopted.
+Irrigation is provided with a drip system once in 2 to 3 days depending on soil moisture-holding capacity.
+This crop requires a water requirement of 4 to 5 liters/sq.m/day

 Intercultural Operations in Carnation Flower Growing:-

 - Staking: Carnation plants can bend as they grow.
 Hence they require proper support for vertical growth.
 Supporting material like is metallic wire woven with nylon mesh can be considered.